-Brainteaser: A prince is being punished for his inappropriate behavior and is asked to do the following to survive: Being blindfolded, he receives 12 coins with a "head" and "number" side, 6 of the coins he receives show "head" and the remaining 6 coins show "number".
+A prince is being punished for his inappropriate behavior and is asked to do the following to survive: Being blindfolded, he receives 12 coins with a "head" and "number" side.
+6 of the coins he receives show "head" and the remaining 6 coins show "number".
 He is required to organize the coins into 2 piles that both contain an equal amount of coins displaying "heads".
 He is not able to identify the side of the coin with his hands.
 How can he be sure to survive?

-amonut of "number" in the other pile. swonut of "heads" displayed in one pile corresponds the Dividing into two same-sized piles ensures that the same bijes of 6 coins and then turns all coins of one of the piles The prince will survive if he divides the 12 coins into two
+same amount of "heads" displayed in one pile. same amount of "heads" displayed in one pile.

+- Dividing into two same-sized piles ensures that the - two piles of 6 coins and then turns all coins of one of - The prince will survive if he divides the 12 coins into